Jose Trevino Player Props: Yankees vs. Rockies

-He returns to action for the first time since July 8, when he went 0-for-3 against the Cubs.
+He is back in action for the first time since July 8, when he went 0-for-3 against the Cubs.

 Jose Trevino Game Info & Props vs. the Rockies